shawea/blueGrass/README.md

 It's based(ie requires) Ajax, ex:
 - http://zeptojs.com/#$.get
  to insert (or remove a section/div/view.
 It is just a lib, like underscore, mostly used w/ Zepto or jQuery.
 It is pure HTML5 and could run of CDN, preventing DOS.
 Also each view can be previwed independetly by a designer.
 Another one of it's features is that a view | section can be previwed by a designer.
+Plus it's a structure for managing large applications.
+And it allows browser to G.C.

 Here is the goal of the type of application you can/should build:
 - http://intothearctic.gp